Homeschool mama self-care means we identify when we don’t feel happy.Teresa Wiedrick

-There’s just no way around uncomfortable feelings.
+There’s just no way around those unhappy, uncomfortable feelings.
 We must go through the muck to get out of the muck.
 Sometimes we need to challenge the thoughts behind our emotions.

 Having said that, we are responsible for containing our emotions.

 See Dick run.
 Jane runs too.
 See Dick smile.
 Jane smiles too.
-See Dick call names.
-Jane calls names too.
+See Dick lose his top.
+Jane loses her top too.